Managing the IT Lifecycle

 A company that is aware in advance of the expiration for support for certain assets is able to plan ahead to ensure that the asset is upgraded before the period where support expires.
 This is a structured approach to the management of your IT infrastructure, helping you to mitigate security risks and to be proactive in the integration of new technologies for your business.

 Effective IT lifecycle management demands a long-term approach to keeping your IT assets updated with the end goal of ensuring your business is productive and secure.
 A company that adopts an IT lifecycle management plan will never again find that a faulty device is no longer supported by a manufacturer, or a key piece of technology is no longer fit for the purpose it was intended.

 Here are some of the key benefits of IT asset life cycle management:

 - Proactively upgrade your IT infrastructure

 - Improve the effectiveness of your business technology

-- Understand the total ownership costs and value of your IT assets
+- Understand the total ownership costs and value of your IT equipment

-With over 23 years industry experience, EOL IT Services are proud to be the UK’s most accredited ITAD supplier.
-We possess the skills, accreditations and experience to handle our clients’ data with the care they deserve, and to dispose of it responsibly and legally.
+With over 23 years industry experience, EOL IT Services are proud to be the UK’s most accredited IT asset disposition supplier.
+We possess the skills, accreditations and experience to handle our clients’ end-of-life IT assets with the care they deserve, and to dispose of it responsibly and legally.